Nature Sounds for a Mindful Sleep Wind-Down

 A nature sounds bedtime routine works by giving attention a steady sensory anchor before sleep.
 Instead of wrestling with tomorrow’s list, you notice rain, waves, breath, and body contact.

 The mindfulness part is simple: notice and return.
-Your mind may wander to a grocery list.
-Fine.
-Come back to the sound, then the breath, then the feeling of feet on carpet before getting into bed.
+Your mind may wander to a photography edit you meant to finish or to pasta water waiting to boil.
+That is normal.
+Come back to the sound, then the breath, then the quiet contact of your body with the room around you.

 Five facts about mindful bedtime sounds